Header image.jpg

 Breaking this down further, you can split successful B2B influencers into two groups:

 The advocates: those who share their interests and views on products, brands or industries on social media within their niche community.
-Their position is often based on honesty and credility, with followers knowing they’ll get the truth
+Their position is often based on honesty and credibility, with followers knowing they’ll get the truth

 Perceptions of influencers

-A lack of transparency around paid-for posts saw the Competition and Markets Authority (CMA) introduce new guidelines around partnerships, and new terminology like ‘influencer fraud’ – the title given to those who inflate their statistics by buying followers, likes or clicks to secure marketing deals – were invented.
+A lack of transparency around paid-for posts saw the Competition and Markets Authority (CMA) introduce new guidelines around partnerships, and new terminology like ‘influencer fraud’ – the title given to those who inflate their statistics by buying followers, likes or clicks to secure marketing deals – were was invented.

-While the immediacy of social media has proven a great opportunity to share information, trends and have a quick-fire discussion, the ease of pressing send has also been the downfall of influencers in recent years.
-"It takes a lifetime to build a reputation, but just a tweet to ruin it", said architectural designer and industry influencer, Oliver Heath.
+While the immediacy of social media has proven a great opportunity to share information, trends and have host a quick-fire discussion, the ease of pressing send has also been the downfall of influencers in recent years.
+"It takes a lifetime to build a reputation, but just a tweet post to ruin it", said architectural designer and industry influencer, Oliver Heath.

 In fact, the declining reputation of the influencer has seen many try to turn away from the term, instead calling themselves ‘content creators’.